nvim-telescope/telescope-bibtex.nvim/README.md

 ## Usage

-Before using telescope-bibtex, you must load it (this is already taken care of in the packer snipper here above).
+Before using telescope-bibtex, you must load it (this is already taken care of in the packer snippet above).

 ```vim
 :lua require"telescope".load_extension("bibtex")
 ```

-Then simply call the bibtex picker with
+Then simply call the bibtex picker with:

 ```vim
 :Telescope bibtex